Algoraphics/Slime-Freighter/README.md

 Theoretically, it should work on Rift, Gear VR, etc as long as you follow [A-Frame conventions for getting WebVR to run.](https://aframe.io/docs/0.7.0/introduction/vr-headsets-and-webvr-browsers.html)

 **Project Completion:**
-- Road (40%): 3 more "worlds" to add before the experience is complete.
+- Road (65%): 2 more "worlds" to add before the experience is complete.
+One is pretty simple.
 - About (80%): The link goes somewhere kinda useful and opens a new tab!
 - Menu (100%): It does menu things.
 - Fractal (100%): Colors are pretty.